fernandaverzbickas/the-v-lust-web-app/README.md

 ![ScreenShot](/screenshots/index.PNG)

-Every time the page is reloaded, the order of the looks change, so each looks has the same chance of appearing first.
+Every time the page is reloaded, the order of the looks change, so each look has the same chance of appearing first.
 All looks are shown once scrolling down.

 ![ScreenShot](/screenshots/index2.PNG)